sanidhya14/transcriber/backend/README.md

 This is the Django hosted backend for the application.

 ## TODO
-- [] Perform VAD filtering before diarization
+- [ ] Perform VAD filtering before diarization
-- [] Manage audio loading & processing only once for each transcription job
+- [ ] Manage audio loading & processing only once for each transcription job
-- [] Maintain new API for model/dependency management
+- [ ] Maintain new API for model/dependency management
-- [] Add tests for APIs
+- [ ] Add tests for APIs
-- [] Update notifications for transcription & diarization statuses (per audio chunk processing [30s for transcription])
+- [ ] Update notifications for transcription & diarization statuses (per audio chunk processing [30s for transcription])
-- [] Fix for slow diarization (see bug fix required)
+- [ ] Fix for slow diarization (see bug fix required)
-- [] Handle multiple media formats (audio & video)
+- [ ] Handle multiple media formats (audio & video)
+- [x] Fix file write exports

 ## Project structure: [Remove once setup]